 For nearly a month (since July's last week), two German cruise liners have been waiting in Port Tallinn Estonia for a return departure date.
 The stay will continue, as nobody has made a decision for both AIDA Cruises ships to move on.

-According to Sirle Arro, marketing and communications director at Port Tallinn, AIDAaura and AIDAcara were anchored off Port Tallinn (in a harbour site popular as Tallinn Roadstead) unable to sail due to the Coronavirus (COVID-19) pandemic, and it worked out cheaper to be berthed at the facility than docked at the port.
+According to Sirle Arro, marketing and communications director at Port Tallinn, AIDAaura and AIDAcara were anchored off Port Tallinn (in a harbour site popular as Tallinn Roadstead) unable to sail due to the COVID pandemic, and it worked out cheaper to be berthed at the facility than docked at the port.

 Arro added both vessels were initially moored close to Visby (Gotland Island Sweden), but then headed for the Roadstead.